Swoomptheeng/maker_monday/README.md

-# maker_monday
+# The Swoompipe
-Arduino files containing code relating to the Maker Monday Commission.
+Arduino files containing code relating to the Swoompipe.
+Originally a BCU Maker Monday Commission.
 More on the project at http://swoomptheengs.tumblr.com

 The 'Swoompipe' is a weird MIDI bagpipe.
 It's squeezable (via Flex Sensor), blow-into-able (via Electret Mic), tilt and motion sensing (via Accelerometer/Gyroscope) and playable with 12 capacitive touch sensitive keys.

-It's being developed by Ben Neal (www.psiconlab.co.uk) with Swoomptheeng (www.Swoomptheeng.com) as part of a Birmingham City University Maker Monday Commission.
+It's being developed by Ben Neal (www.psiconlab.co.uk) with Swoomptheeng (www.Swoomptheeng.com) originally as part of a Birmingham City University Maker Monday Commission and was shown at the Victoria and Albert Museum, London as part of Digital Design Weekend 2017.

 v1.
 Uses flex sensor, electret mic & capacitive Keys over USB